Bartellotte History, Family Crest & Coats of Arms

 Bartellotte is an ancient Norman name that arrived in England after the Norman Conquest of 1066.
 The name Bartellotte comes from the personal name Bartholomew, and in its altered form is a baptismal name meaning Bartholomew.
 As the naming tradition grew in Europe baptismal names began to be introduced in many countries.
 Baptismal names were sometimes given in honor of Christian saints and other biblical figures.
 There are very few Christian countries in Europe that did not adopt surnames from these religious figures.

 Early Origins of the Bartellotte family

 The surname Bartellotte was first found in Sussex, where "the head of this family, according to Dallaway, may be considered one of the most ancient proprietors of land residing upon this estate in this county.
 The first in the pedigree is Adam de Bartelott, said to be of Norman origin, father of John, who married Joan Stopham, coheiress of lands in the manor from whence the name is derived."

 Another reference claim "the Barttelots of Stopham have a tradition that they came into England at the Conquest, and settled at a place called La Ford, in that parish, in which they still reside."

 The church of Stopham contains a long series of the family's monuments.
 "The church is partly in the early and partly in the decorated English style, with a square tower; the pavement is almost entirely composed of large slabs of Sussex marble, inlaid with brass figures and memorials of the Barttelot family, and in the windows are representations of some of the Barttelots and Stophams in stained glass, said to have been removed from the ball windows of the old manor-house."

 Important Dates for the Bartellotte family

 This web page shows only a small excerpt of our Bartellotte research.
-Another 131 words (9 lines of text) covering the years 1069, 1944, 1566 and 1682 are included under the topic Early Bartellotte History in all our PDF Extended History products and printed products wherever possible.
+Another 66 words (5 lines of text) covering the years 1069, 1944, 1566, 1662, 1682, 1471, 1557 and 1501 are included under the topic Early Bartellotte History in all our PDF Extended History products and printed products wherever possible.

 Bartellotte Spelling Variations

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Bartlett, Bartlet, Bartlette, Bartolet, Bartelot and many more.

 Early Notables of the Bartellotte family (pre 1700)

 Another 65 words (5 lines of text) are included under the topic Early Bartellotte Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bartellotte family

 For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
 Thousands migrated, aboard cramped disease-ridden ships.
 They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England.
 Many of these hardy settlers went on to make important contributions to the emerging nations in which they landed.
 Among early immigrants bearing the name Bartellotte or a variant listed above were: Thomas Bartlett who settled in Watertown, Massachusetts from Sussex, England in 1634; John Bartlett settled in Newbury, Massachusetts from Kent, England in 1635.